arnavsinha109/Fetch_takehome/README.md

 * Python
 * awscli-local installed using pip install awscli-local
 * psql - [install](https://www.postgresql.org/download/)
+Note - The app was built on a Windows machine

 ## Functional Requirements and their implementations
 ### Reading Messages in Queue